RoboPhred/shipbreaker-sixaxis/README.md

 ## Planned features

 - Button inputs for actions (cutter, tethers, and so on).
-- Configurable bindings of any controller axis to any game axis, including curves and inversion.
+- Axis curves and sensitivity
 - Configure exact joystick device identifiers to support dual joystick setups.
-- Sensitivity controls per-axis.
-Currently falls back to using the sensitivity of the last input device used.

 ### Joystick requests welcome